 READY was created after Ebola outbreaks exposed gaps in how governments, donors and aid agencies coordinate and respond to far-reaching disease epidemics.
 Particularly in the West Africa Ebola outbreak that began in 2014, it became clear that lack of trust in emergency response efforts and health facilities at the community level likely exacerbated the crisis.
 At the same time, health and humanitarian officials were hampered in their ability to engage community members to help contain the disease and its impacts, including economic hardships, food insecurity, orphaned children, increases in maternal mortality and trauma, to name some.

-Since COVID-19 emerged at the end of 2019 and has killed hundreds of thousands of people worldwide, READY has conducted seven successful regional and country-level “readiness” workshops and a series of 10 webinars focusing on COVID-19 in the humanitarian context.
+Since COVID-19 emerged at the end of 2019 and has killed hundreds of millions of people worldwide, READY has conducted seven successful regional and country-level “readiness” workshops and a series of 10 webinars focusing on COVID-19 in the humanitarian context.
 It has also developed a knowledge management platform and an online risk communication and community engagement (RCCE) toolkit with RCCE technical and operational tools, including READY’s six-step community engagement process for COVID-19.